hubotio/hubot/docs/scripting.md

 Hubot includes support for the [express](http://expressjs.com) web framework to serve up HTTP requests.
 It listens on the port specified by the `EXPRESS_PORT` or `PORT` environment variables (preferred in that order) and defaults to 8080.
 An instance of an express application is available at `robot.router`.
 It can be protected with username and password by specifying `EXPRESS_USER` and `EXPRESS_PASSWORD`.
 It can automatically serve static files by setting `EXPRESS_STATIC`.

+You can increase the [maximum request body size](https://github.com/expressjs/body-parser#limit-3) by specifying `EXPRESS_LIMIT`.
+It defaults to '100kb'.
+You can also set the [maximum number of parameters](https://github.com/expressjs/body-parser#parameterlimit) that are allowed in the URL-encoded data by setting `EXPRESS_PARAMETER_LIMIT`.
+The default is `1000`.

 The most common use of this is for providing HTTP end points for services with webhooks to push to, and have those show up in chat.